bharathyes/reddit-media-downloader/README.md

 | `x`   | nsfw content     	| (1 , 0)          	|

 All comments are optional.
 Running without sub would get posts from all.
+> Audio doesn't work for videos based on how reddit streams video.
+Yet to figure out this.

 ## Mention